imodpasteur/Brightfield-Drift-Correction-3D/README.md

 v0.1.2 Removing localizations from the ZOLA table if they come from bright field.

 v0.1.1 Automatically detecting BF frames based on intensity.
-No mo need of skipping parameters to know.
+No more need of skipping parameters to know.